griffithlab/rnabio.org/_posts/0009-07-01-Integrated_Assignment.md

 Experimental information and other things to keep in mind:

 - The libraries are prepared as paired end.
-- The samples are sequenced on a Illumina 4000.
+- The samples are sequenced on an Illumina 4000.
 - Each read is 150 bp long
 - The dataset is located here: [GSE114360](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA471072)
 - 3 samples transfected with target shRNA and 3 samples with control shRNA
 - Libraries were prepared using standard Illumina protocols
-- For this exercise we will be using all a subset of the reads (first 1000000 reads from each pair).
+- For this exercise we will be using a subset of the reads (first 1,000,000 reads from each pair).
 - The files are named based on their SRR id's, and obey the following key:
   - SRR7155055 = transfected sample 1
   - SRR7155056 = transfected sample 2